confluentinc/commercial-workshops/series-getting-started-with-cc/workshop-stream-processing-with-Flink/README.md

 8. Click **Create API Key**.
 9. Click **Download API key** to save both the *Key* and *Secret* to your computer.
 10. Click **Complete**.
 11. After creating and saving the API key, you will see this API key in the Confluent Cloud UI in the *API Keys* table.
-If you don’t see the API key populate right away, try refreshing your browser.
+If you don't see the API key populate right away, try refreshing your browser.

 ## <a name="step-6"></a>Create Datagen Connectors for Users and Stocks

 The next step is to produce sample data using the Datagen Source connector.
-You will create three Datagen Source connectors.
+You will create two Datagen Source connectors.

-The first connector will send sample customer data to the **users-topic** topic, while the next connector will send sample product data to the **stocks-topic** topic.
+The first connector will send sample customer data to the **users-topic** topic, while the second connector will send sample product data to the **stocks-topic** topic.

 1. First, navigate to your workshop cluster.
 2. Next, click on the **Connectors** link on the navigation menu.